9brada6/tabs-with-posts/development.md

 - Bug: Find where the cache might be generated different if the user has admin privilege, or find a way to disable admin privilege.

-- Bug: If we make a most rated posts(ordered), (or most viewed), then we disable the plugin, the tab will display but the contents not.
-(If there are no posts, then display a message).
-Aka Display a tab only if the content exist.

 - Add in documentation to switch to another plugin if YASR plugin is used to get most rated posts.